MooersLab/pymolsnips/README.md

 <h3 name="komodo"> Komodo Edit (Universal) </h3>

 [Komodo Edit](https://www.activestate.com/products/komodo-edit/) is a proprietary program with a Community version that can be used for free.
-The makers of Komodo Edit have merged with the makers of ActiveState Python.
+The developers of Komodo Edit have merged with the developers of ActiveState Python.
-The Community version of Komodo Edit has enough features for the occassional writer of code for PyMOL.
+The Community version of Komodo Edit has enough features for the occasional writer of code for PyMOL.

-The snippets are stored one snippet per file.
+The snippets are stored in separate files.
 The snippets are active with files ending with pml.
 The snippers are stored in a folder called PML, which has to be created.
 On the Mac, the snippets are stored in `/Users/blaine/Library/Application\ Support/KomodoEdit/11.1/tools/Abbreviations/PML`.

 The snippets are treated as abbreviations that are stored in the tool box.
 The snippet name works as a tab trigger.
-The snippet file can also be selected through the GUI and a pop-up displays the option to insert a snippet.
+The snippet file can also be selected through the GUI.
+A pop-up menu displays the option to insert a snippet.
 There are tab stops and highlighted default parameter values.
-However, there is no mirroring of tabstops at this time.
+However, there is no mirroring of tab stops at this time.

 <A href=#FASTLINKS2>Return to list of editors above.</A>